Motivating Kids to Be Active

 The best way for kids to get physical activity is by incorporating physical activity into their daily routine.
 Toddlers and preschoolers should play actively several times a day.
 Children 6 to 17 years should do 60 minutes or more physical activity daily.
 This can include free play at home, active time at school, and participation in classes or organized sports.

-Although some sports leagues may be open to kids as young as 4, organized and team sports are not recommended until they're a little older.
+Although some sports leagues may be open to kids as young as 4, organized team sports are not recommended until they're a little older.
 Preschoolers can't understand complex rules and often lack the attention span, skills, and coordination needed to play sports.
-Instead of learning to play a sport, they should work on fundamental skills.
+Instead of playing on a team, they can work on fundamental skills.

-School-age: With school-age kids spending more time on sedentary pursuits like watching TV and playing computer games, the challenge for parents is to help them find physical activities they enjoy and feel successful doing.
+School-age: With school-age kids spending more time in front of screens, the challenge for parents is to help them find physical activities they enjoy and feel successful doing.
 These can range from traditional sports like baseball and basketball to martial arts, biking, hiking, and playing outside.

 As kids learn basic skills and simple rules in the early school-age years, there might only be a few athletic standouts.
 As kids get older, differences in ability and personality become more apparent.
 Commitment and interest level often go along with ability, which is why it's important to find an activity that's right for your child.
 Schedules start getting busy during these years, but don't forget to set aside some time for free play.

-Teenagers: Teens have many choices when it comes to being active — from school sports to after-school interests, such as yoga or skateboarding.
-It's important to remember that physical activity must be planned and often has to be sandwiched between various responsibilities and commitments.
+Teens: Teens have many choices when it comes to being active — from school sports to after-school interests, such as yoga or skateboarding.
+It's a good idea to have an exercise plan since it often has to be sandwiched between school and other commitments.

 Do what you can to make it easy for your teen to exercise by providing transportation and the necessary gear or equipment (including workout clothes).
 In some cases, the right clothes and shoes might help a shy teen feel comfortable biking or going to the gym.